Chapter 23: Advanced Communication: Elicitation

 TL;DR

-3. The Host will render your custom component in a modal instead of the auto-generated form.
+elicitresponse with aworka_uipayload (A2UI JSON). - The Host renders that UI in a modal/surface instead of the auto-generated form.

 Sometimes, a backend tool needs more information from the user after it has already started running.
 For example, it might need an API key, a confirmation to proceed with a destructive action, or a choice from a dynamic list of options.